symanto-research/symanto-docs/source/index.html.md

     }
 ]
 ```
-Identifies what language a text is written in.
+Identify the language of the input text.
 Only languages that our API supports can be analyzed.

 Returned labels:
 language_code of the detected language